strigo/wryte/README.md

 #### Enriching with AWS EC2 instance context

-The optional fields mentioned above are added to the context if the `WRYTE_EC2_ENABLED` env var is set.
+The aforementioned optional fields are added to the context if the `WRYTE_EC2_ENABLED` env var is set.
+The information is polled for when the logger is instantiated.

 Note that if the data is unattainable for any reason, Wryte will spit out an error message stating so when the logger is instantiated.